DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/controlflow.md

 programming language, it's still discussed as such.

 There was an example of an "If/Else" statement in the examples for the first part of this chapter.
-In common English, the statment reads:
+In common English, the statement reads:

 ```
 Check the expected result of the Transaction.